 The best place to hang a bat house is on the side of your building, a pole or on a tall tree.

 If there is a river or a stream locate the bat roost near to them as it will be able to attract the bats quickly.

 These locations will be ideal because bats will find them more easily.
 Plus, the sun will be able to warm the bat roost efficiently.

 When installing bat houses, remember that bats feel comfortable between 85- and 100-degrees F.

 So, make sure that you mount them in an area that gets about 7-8 hours of direct sunlight.

-Best is to place them at a location that is minimum of 10 to 12 feet high and is facing South to South East.
+The best is to place them at a location that is a minimum of 10 to 12 feet high and is facing South to South East.

 This way it will easily get early sunlight and will continue to get the sunlight all day.

 Can It Be Dangerous to Have a Bat House?